 The Chris J. Melnychuk Memorial Scholarship is a production-focused program offered by the Quickdraw Animation Society (or QAS) intended to assist individuals in making their first independent animated short film.
 The scholarship is a non-cash award open to Calgary, AB (and area) artists of all disciplines, at all stages in their careers, who are interested in the art of animation.
 No previous animation experience is necessary to apply for this scholarship.

-This one-year long scholarship will be awarded to two successful applicants per year (September – August).
-The CJM Memorial Scholarship fosters the development and training of two emerging animators per year thru classes, mentorship, free studio space, free equipment and resource access, and a modest supply budget to create their first independent animated short film.
-QAS will publically screen the completed films, ideally at our annual GIRAF International Animation Festival the November following the successful completion of the program.
+The CJM Memorial Scholarship fosters the development and training of two emerging animators per calendar year through classes, mentorship, free studio space, free equipment and resource access, and a modest supply budget to create their first independent animated short film.
+QAS will publicly screen the completed films, ideally at our annual GIRAF International Animation Festival the November following the successful completion of the program.

 Successful Applicants will receive from QAS:

-- A one-year producing membership at the Quickdraw Animation Society (value of $50/year) granting access to our studios, equipment, and animation library
+- A two-year producing membership at the Quickdraw Animation Society (value of $50/year) granting access to our studios, equipment, and animation library

 - 1200 production credits (value of $1200)* to be used at the Quickdraw Animation Society for the rental of animation equipment

-- Access to an Animation Mentor for the duration of the year
+- Access to an Animation Mentor for the duration of the scholarship

 - Public screening of your finished animation